Поживна цінність на 100 г

 from 60 min

 Gravlax salmon, rye bread.
-Denmark is love.
+Denmark is pure love.

 Anastasia Goloborodko